fulldecent/warcraft2-tactical-maps/README.md

 ## How to use

 Print them out for reference when you play.
 Or keep this page open on your iPad next to your computer when you play.

+## Project scope

+This project exists to share popular maps that are being played on Warcraft II as a quick reference.